barmud/OOP_Ex2/README.md

 - ``submit(Task task)``: Allows to submit a new task to the thread-pool using the factory method.
 - ``submit(Callable c,TaskType priority)``: allows to initialize a new task from a given Callable object and priority and submits it to the thread-pool using the factory method.
 - ``gracefullyTerminate()``: shut down the thread-pool and wait for all the threads to finish their work.

+### How to determine curretnMax
+We want to get the current Maximum priority in O(1) without approach the queue of ThreadPool.

+Therefore , when a new task execute we enter her num of priorrity to the priorityArray - happened at ``submitTask(Task<V> task)``.

+And we remove a task from the priorityArray through ``beforeExecute()`` function , this function allowed us to approach the Thread that assigned to execute the task , after he remove the task from the queue and still waiting before using ``call()`` to calculate her.

+***note**note : the beforeExecute method assumes that the priority queue is correctly updated with the correct priority values of the tasks in the queue due to ``compareTo()``.*